mpanighetti/dnd5e-updated-reincarnate-tables/ch-2-reincarnate.md

 # Chapter 2: [Reincarnate](https://github.com/mpanighetti/dnd5e-spells/blob/main/spell-options/reincarnate.md)

-The **Reincarnation Options** table and all subsequent tables below can optionally replace the table found in the _Reincarnate_ spell's description.
-Additionally, the _Reincarnate_ spell can optionally target any dead creature or piece of one, instead of just Humanoids, as long as they are one of the species and ancestries listed in the tables below.
+The **Reincarnation Options** table and all subsequent tables below replace the table found in the _Reincarnate_ spell's description.

+Additionally, the _Reincarnate_ spell can now target any dead creature or piece of one, instead of just Humanoids, as long as its current creature type is represented by any species, ancestry, or variant listed in the tables below.
+For example, a dead creature with the Fey creature type can be targeted because there are Fey creatures on these tables (such as the fairy or satyr), but a creature with the Beast creature type cannot be targeted because they are not represented on these tables.

 ## Reincarnation Options
 | d56 | Species |